Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/App_3_Pong_Game.rst

 .. image:: ../_static/imgs/App_3_Pong_Game/APP3_02.png
     :align: center

-Or you can enter a command in the terminal to open the file App_03_1_1_Pong_Game.
-(The following is only one line of command.
-There is a Space after Processing.)
+Or you can enter a command in the terminal to open the file App_03_1_1_Pong_Game. :combo:`red font-bolder:(The following is only one line of command.
+There is a Space after Processing.)`

 .. code-block:: console